 “Those marketing guys aren’t dealing in reality.”

-Damn right.
-If we dealt only in reality the operations guys wouldn’t have backlogs.
+If the marketing team dealt only in reality the operations team wouldn’t have an operation.
 The finance guys wouldn’t have profits to count.
 The Human Resources department wouldn’t need more resources.
 And there would be no iconic brands.

 Because perception IS reality.
 Especially when it comes to natural foods marketing.

-A few years ago in a piece on brand credibility I said, “The best story tellers — novelists, screenwriters, movie makers, comedians, preachers — know how to get audiences to suspend disbelief and go along with plots that are a bit far-fetched.
+A few years ago in a piece on brand credibility I said, “The best story tellers — novelists, moviemakers, comedians, preachers — can get audiences to suspend disbelief and go along with plots that are a bit far-fetched.

 J.R.R.
 Tolkien commented on the suspension of disbelief in an essay, “On Fairy Stories.”
 Tolkien says that, “in order for the narrative to work, the reader must believe that what he reads is true within the secondary reality of the fictional world.”